mcjurij/ferret/README.md

 # ferret
-A fast build system for Linux and C/C++ users
+An easy to use and fast build system for Linux and C/C++ users

 A project with roughly 2100 C++ compilation units is build in around 4 minutes on a 8 core machine.
 When the build is up to date, the answer to the question "what do I have to build now?" is given in about 1 second (when the file system cache is hot) for the same amount of files.